neondatabase/website/content/docs/introduction/architecture-overview.md

 Safekeepers can be thought of as an ultra-reliable write buffer that holds the latest data until it is processed and uploaded to cloud storage.
 Safekeepers implement the Paxos protocol for reliability.
 Pageservers also function as a read cache for cloud storage, providing fast random access to data pages.

 At the core of this architecture is durability.
-Neon stores 6 copies of your data across Pageservers, three different availability zones in a Paxos cluster, and on S3 (99.999999% durability).
+Neon stores 6 copies of your data across Pageservers, different availability zones in a Paxos cluster, and on S3 (99.999999% durability).

 The data stored on S3 is [encrypted at rest](/docs/reference/glossary#data-at-rest-encryption).